OpenTreeOfLife/otcetera/doc/otc-explain-phylo-diffs.md

 representation of the differences between the phylogenetic trees.

 The motivating use case is that each treefile has a collection of trees inferred using different methods.
+The tool conducts a quick (greedy) analysis of the branches that can be cut convert the two rooted trees to forests of rooted trees that are isomorphic to each other.

+## Algorithm
+### Division of the trees into slices.
+To improve the performance of the tree comparisons, the trees are divided into slices by identifying nodes that are parents to the same sets of leaves.

-## handling of multiple trees for each file.
+## Handling of multiple trees for each file.
 The tool compares the trees on line #1 of each file, then if there are more lines to each file, compares the trees from line #2, etc.

+Each pair of trees must have the same leaf label set.

 Each tree comparison produces a object describing the differences represented as JSON.